utkrsharmaa/Mirai/README.md

-Got it!
-Here’s a more straightforward and personal revision:

----

 # Mirai

 Welcome to **Mirai**!
 This project is just getting started.
 Here’s a look at what’s planned and what we have in mind for the future.